yashwanthredy/4103-102-OpSys-Kankanala/assignments/Test_One_Addon.md

 Multi-tasking more than one task are executed at the same time.
 In this technique the multiple tasks, also known as processes, share common processing resources such as a CPU.
 In the case of a computer with single CPU, only one job can be processed at a time.
 Multitasking solves the problem by scheduling and deciding which task should be the running task and when a waiting task should get turn.
+### Example
+Using excel or mediaplayer on the computer, accessing web browsers simultaneously.

 ##Multi-Programming:
 Multi-programming is the technique of running several programs at a time using timesharing.
 It allows a computer to do several things at the same time.
 Multiprogramming creates logical parallelism.
 The concept of multiprogramming is that the operating system keeps several jobs in memory simultaneously.
+### Example
+Editing in word dcument, running a program and anti virus scanning your PC, all these can happen at a time.

 ##Multi-Processing:
 Multi-processing refers to executing multiple processes (programs) at the same time.
 Multiprocessing operating systems enable several programs to run concurrently.
+### Example
+Multiple core processors like dual core processor.

 ##Multi-Threaded:
 Multi-threading is an execution model that allows a single process to have multiple code segments run concurrently within the “context” of that process.
+### Example
+database

 ##REVIEW QUESTIONS AND ANSWERS FOR CHAPTER 3

 ##1.What is a instruction trace?
+An instruction trace for a program is the sequence of instructions that execute for that process.

 ##2.What common events lead to the creation of a process?
    There are four principal events led to creation of process: